lIJacobIl0002/File-System-Lib/README.md

 folder:load_files()

--- write fileswhen writing files they get stored in the folder so you don't have to do "config/file_name.json" folder:write_file("file_name.json", {
+-- write files: when writing files they get stored in the folder so you don't have to do "config/file_name.json" folder:write_file("file_name.json", {
     ['contents'] = 'here'
 });